Deep Dive: Technology

 My choice to go low-tech is not because I'm a technophobe or a Neo-Luddite; I've actually been a borderline technogeek from my earliest years.
 I'd always had bleeding-edge audio-visual systems (I was an early adopter of Betamax and MiniDisc), top-drawer digital photographic gear, high-end PCs, and so on.
 Professionally, I've been involved in desktop publishing, computer animation, audio/video production and post-production, IT systems management, software development, and many other techie things.
 Plus, I'm generally very science- and technology-oriented.

-That said, I'm also a major proponent of the KISS (Keep It Simple, Stupid) principal, and as such I'm adamantly opposed to making things more complicated than they need to be.
-Unfortunately, with the virus-like spread of ever-cheaper microprocessors and related tech, not to mention altogether too many fad-driven trends, unnecessary complexity is growing almost exponentially.
-Tech developers now do many things because they can and because it's profitable, not because they should or even need to.
+That said, I'm also a major proponent of the KISS Principle, and as such I'm adamantly opposed to making things more complicated than they need to be.
+Unfortunately, with the virus-like spread of ever-cheaper microprocessors and related tech, not to mention altogether too many fad-driven tech trends, unnecessary complexity is growing almost exponentially.
+Entirely too many products are emerging that nobody asked for; tech developers now do many things because they can and because it's profitable or, worse, even fashionable, not because they should or even need to.

 And so, for my house I've consciously and deliberately gone very low-tech.
 Here are some highlights (lowlights?) and the reasons for my choices:

 No cable.
 I don't watch television—as in broadcast or cable-distributed commercial programming.
 While I do have a voracious appetite for film, and enjoy a select few television series (which I purchase on disc), I saw no need for a cable connection.
 And cell phones have finally become robust enough to make land lines obsolete, so the only wires entering the house carry 200 amps of electricity.